ogobrecht/ploc/README.md

 ### 0.9.0 - 2024-12-xx

+- Fix parsing issue for complex objects (thanks to github.com/gpaulissen for providing feedback and a test object)
 - Non existing folders for generated docs will be created automatically (thanks to github.com/erstert3st for the pull request)
 - Update dependencies